aishakwatra/model-viewing-platform/README.md

 ## 2. Creator Role

 ### Project Management
-- Project Controls: Create new projects with defined event start dates and assign relevant clients for access.
+- Preators can initialize new projects by defining a project name, setting an event start date, and selecting specific clients for exclusive access.
-- Access Management: Edit project details or delete entire projects, with built-in cascade warnings if models are attached.
+- The system allows creators to edit existing project details or permanently delete projects, with built-in cascade warnings to alert them that all associated models and files will also be removed.

 ### 3D Model Management
-- Full Asset Upload: Support for uploading complete 3D folders that must contain .gltf, .bin, and texture files.
-- Snapshot Management: Upload multiple 2D reference images and manually select a cover thumbnail for the model card.
-- Versioning System: Upload new versions of existing models to track progress without losing history.
-- Download Permissions: Toggle the “Download Enabled” status for specific versions, granting clients permission to download source 3D assets (ZIP).
-- Editing & Status: Edit model metadata, replace 3D source files, and update model status (In Revision, Awaiting Client Review, Approved, Discontinued).
+- Creators can upload complex 3D assets by selecting a complete folder containing .gltf, .bin, and texture files, with a strict file size limit of 200MB per upload to ensure performance.
+- The platform supports uploading up to 4 reference snapshots per model version, with a 10MB size limit per image, and allows the creator to click and select any uploaded image as the cover thumbnail.
+- Creators can maintain a history of their work by uploading new versions to existing models, which are automatically tracked and ordered by the system.
+- Permissions can be managed at a granular level, allowing creators to toggle a "Download Enabled" status for specific versions that grants clients access to the source files.
+- Models can be updated with status tags such as "In Revision" or "Approved," and creators can modify metadata or replace the 3D source files for any version at any time.

 ### Portfolio Creation
-- Public Showcases: Create curated portfolio pages to showcase work to potential clients.
+- Creators can generate public-facing Portfolio Pages to showcase their best work to prospective clients.
-- Curation: Select specific Approved models to display on these public-facing pages.
+- The system provides curation tools that allow creators to select specific "Approved" models to display on these portfolios while keeping other drafts private.

 ### View Model
-- Inspect models using the integrated 3D viewer (Pan, Zoom, Orbit controls).
+- Creators access the unified ModelViewerPage to inspect assets and review feedback
+- The Creator's view is streamlined for management; specifically, the "Favourite" button is hidden from their interface to distinguish their role from that of a consumer
 - Engage with client feedback via the comments section.

 ## 3. Client (User) Role

 ### Dashboard Navigation
-- Explore Tab: Browse a directory of creators and view their public curated portfolio pages.
+- Clients can browse the Explore Tab to view a directory of Creators and access their public, curated Portfolio Pages.
-- Projects Tab: Access assigned projects and view all contained models.
+- The Projects Tab provides a filtered view of only the specific projects assigned to the client, along with all the models contained within them.
-- Favourites Tab: Quickly access a personal collection of starred model versions via a dedicated carousel.
+- Clients can use the Favourites Tab to quickly access a personalized carousel of model versions they have previously "starred" for easy reference.

 ### Interactive Viewing
-- Full 3D interaction: orbit, zoom, and pan the model view.
+- Clients utilize the same interactive 3D canvas as creators, supporting full orbit, zoom, and pan controls to inspect model details
-- Switch between different versions of a model to see progress.
+- The interface conditionally renders a "Favourite" button exclusively for clients, allowing them to add specific versions to their personal collection
-- Downloads: Download reference snapshots or full 3D assets (ZIP), if enabled by the creator.
+- Download reference snapshots or full 3D assets (ZIP), if enabled by the creator.
+- Clients can use a dropdown menu to seamlessly switch between different versions of a model to compare changes over time

 ### Feedback & Organization
-- Comments: Leave feedback on specific model versions, timestamped for clarity.
+- Clients can leave feedback/comments on specific model versions, which are timestamped and logged for the creator to review.
-- Favourites: Star specific models to save them to the Favourites tab for quick reference
+- The commenting system allows clients to delete their own comments if necessary

 ## 4. Shared / General Features

 ### Secure Authentication
-- Full sign-up and login flows with password encryption and automatic routing based on role (Admin / Creator / Client).
+- The application uses secure authentication practices, routing users to their specific dashboard (Admin, Creator, or Client) immediately upon login based on their assigned role.
+- Passwords are hashed using bcrypt for security before being stored in the database.

 ### Profile Management
-- Update profile photos, full names, emails, and change passwords securely.
+- All users have access to a profile settings page where they can update their full name, email address, and profile picture.
+- The system allows users to securely change their password and manage their personal account details.

 ### Activity Stats
 - Dashboard widgets showing:
-  - Total assigned projects
+  - Total assigned projects to them
   - Favourites count
-  - Comment activity
+  - Comment count

 ------------------------------------------